 What Do You Do When Your Basement Floods?

 You walk downstairs to do laundry and find that there’s water in your basement.
 What do you do?
 Do you know who to call?
 What to do first?
 Are your belongings ruined by the water?
-Basement flooding can overwhelm any homeowner - but don’t worry, we’ll walk you through the steps of a flooded basement cleanup here!
+How do you dry out a basement fast?
+Flooding can overwhelm any homeowner - but don’t worry, we’ll outline how to clean up a flooded basement here!

 What To Do When Your Basement Floods